 Are you looking for ways to protect your website from hackers?

-WordPress security authentication or SALT keys securely encrypt your login information.
-You can improve your WordPress security by automatically changing your SALT keys.
+WordPress security keys or SALT keys securely encrypt your login information.
+You can improve your website security by automatically changing your SALT keys.

 In this article, we will show you how to automatically change WordPress SALT keys without any code.